OHDSI/StudyProtocolSandbox/themis/extras/notes.md

 ```

 # Centralized processing

 Each extracted data is compared accross several sites.
 That way we can arrive at common measurements and common units for them accross the network.

+# Existing Achilles Heel infrustructure

+Look at analysis_id 1900 to see your local unmapped source_values for Measurements.
+Weight is subject to the existing Heel rule.
+LOINC concept is being targeted.